PratyushPrasad-8/Clips-and-Clicks/README.md

 **Getting Started**
 To get started with Clips and Clicks, follow the instructions given below:

-Clone the Repository: git clone https://github.com/yourusername/your-repo-name.git Install Dependencies: Navigate to the project directory and run npm install (or yarn install) to install necessary packages.
+Clone the Repository: git clone https://github.com/PratyushPrasad-8/Clips-and-Clicks.git Install Dependencies: Navigate to the project directory and run npm install (or yarn install) to install necessary packages.
 Start the Server: Use npm start (or yarn start) to launch the application.
-Explore and Contribute: Check out our [CONTRIBUTING.md](link to contributing guidelines) for guidelines on how to contribute to this project.
 Contributions
 We welcome contributions from the community!
 Whether you're fixing bugs, adding new features, or improving documentation, your help is appreciated.
-Please check out our [issues](link to issues) to get started.

-License
-This project is licensed under the MIT License - see the [LICENSE.md](link to license file) file for details.
+**License**
+This project has no license as we are newbies in this field and just trying to outshine our talent.

-Connect with Us
+**Connect with Us**
-Email: your-email@example.com
+Email: pratyushprasad108@gmail.com
-Twitter: @yourtwitterhandle
-Website: www.yourwebsite.com
 Thank you for visiting our project!
-We hope you enjoy using [Your App Name] as much as we enjoyed creating it.
+We hope you enjoy using Clips and Clicks as much as we enjoyed creating it.